uxmal/reko/README.md

 ### Non-Windows users

 The following prerequisite software must be installed on your machine first:
-* mono version 5.18.0 or later (https://download.mono-project.com/archive/5.18.0/)
+* .NET Core 3.1 for Linux (https://docs.microsoft.com/en-us/dotnet/core/install/linux)
+* .NET Core 3.1 for macOS (https://docs.microsoft.com/en-us/dotnet/core/install/macos)

-After installing mono, you can proceed by either downloading binaries directly from the integration build server, or by building Reko from sources (see `Hacking` below).
+After installing .NET Core as appropriate for your operating system, you can proceed by either downloading binaries directly from the integration build server, or by building Reko from sources (see `Hacking` below).

 ## Documentation